scarrington76/scarrington76/README.md

-Hi there my name is Scott Carrington 👋
+<b>Hi there my name is Scott Carrington 👋

-I'm a full Stack Developer, Stay at Home Father (COVID times!), HomeBrewer, Stock/Option Trader and Woodworker.
+I'm a full Stack Developer, Stay at Home Father (COVID times!), HomeBrewer, Stock/Option Trader and Woodworker. </b>

 I'm currently looking for full stack or backend roles on a team that creates products to improve human lives.
 I have a passion for creating opportunities for others and bettering our society.